 James Stockton: I decided to join the military because Martin Luther King was just assassinated.
 Black people were depressed and losing hope, but I wanted to attend Lane Technical Institute to study drafting.
 It cost $2,000 for the program.
 I dropped out of Tech High School and enlisted because Mama didn’t have that kind of money to send me.

-SB: Why did you chose the Marine Corps?
+SB: Why did you choose the Marine Corps?

 JS: I chose the Marines because they are the first ones to go fight and take the objective.